-26.9 All competitors must use the factory supplied video and data recording/logging system.
-SCCA Pro Racing will designate the camera locations for each event.
+26.9 All competitors must use the factory supplied data recording/logging system.
+Any video camera may be used as long as it is mounted in the authorized location on the left side of the roll bar.
 Nothing may obstruct the camera picture and it is the responsibility of the competitor to ensure the functionality of the camera system at all times.
 Competitors are required to submit all data and video cards to the Technical Delegate after each session.
 All data and video must be submitted within 30 minutes from the end of each session.